 Carp Lake is a tiny town located in the state of Michigan.
 With a population of 356 people and just one neighborhood, Carp Lake is the 604th largest community in Michigan.

-Because occupations involving physical labor dominate the local economy, Carp Lake is generally considered to be a blue-collar town.
-39.67% of the Carp Lake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Carp Lake is a blue-collar town, with 39.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Carp Lake is a town of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Carp Lake who work in healthcare suport services (26.45%), office and administrative support (7.44%), and sales jobs (7.44%).

 The overall crime rate in Carp Lake is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.